tapunict/kart/README.md

 send to Kafka and using Kafka Stream perform a triage and sent to the appropriate topic Use kafka consumer to show the status of the queues

+## Setup
+You have to build the gradle stream application before running the containers.
+To do so, you have to go into "streams-quickstart-gradle" and run "./gradlew fatJar".
+This command will build the application jar that is already mapped in docker compose file for the stream container.

 ## Getting started
 To start the application, just run "docker-compose up -d" on the root folder of the project.